KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 It performs the following actions:

-- Pull the application source from Git
+- Pulls the application source from Git.
-- Build a container image using Buildpacks
+- Builds a container image using Buildpacks.
-- Generate a runtime definition with the image
+- Generates a runtime definition with the image.
-- Generate a Kubernetes Deployment and Service
+- Generates a Kubernetes Deployment and Service.
-- Generate a Carvel package to make the application deployable
+- Generates a Carvel package to make the application deployable.
-- Deploy the application
+- Deploys the application.

 Complete the following steps: